MCP Server

 - Connect Ada to external MCP clients like Claude Desktop and ChatGPT

-- Retrieve Ada metrics (CSAT, AR rate, conversation volume, etc.)
+- Retrieve Ada metrics (CSAT, AR rate, conversation volume, containment rate, etc.)

 - Access conversation transcripts and summaries for performance review

-- Search knowledge articles before suggesting new ones
+- Search knowledge articles and custom instructions before suggesting changes

 - Test and validate AI agent behavior:

-- Discover available communication channels configured for your bot
+- Discover available communication channels configured for your AI Agent

 Tools available